XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• Commission-free trading on real stocks and ETFs up to €100,000 in monthly turnover
+• Real stocks and ETFs with 0% commission up to €100,000 monthly trading volume

-• Advanced, user-friendly proprietary platform (xStation 5) available on web, desktop, and mobile
+• Highly intuitive and feature-rich proprietary trading platform (xStation 5) for web, desktop, and mobile

-• Only offers crypto as CFDs (no physical crypto purchase, staking, lending, or wallet services)
+• Crypto trading only available as CFDs (no physical crypto purchase, no integrated wallet, staking, or lending)

-• Inactivity fee may apply after 12 months of dormancy
+• Inactivity fee applies after 12 months without trading or deposit activity

 XTBXTB